-As per the 1st of July, the total number of staff in Energy Market Authority amounted to 30 of which 27 were permanent.
+As per the 1st of July 2006, the total number of staff in Energy Market Authority amounted to 30 of which 27 were permanent.
 Of this number, 11 were occupied with the electricity market issues, 4 with natural gas market issues and 6 with emissions trading issues.
 The remaining staff was involved in all of these three areas providing assistance for IT, general administration and secretarial services.
-The total amount of the budget for 2005 is 2.7 million euros whereof 0.66 million euros are for the emissions trade.
+The total expenses for 2005 were 3.3 million euros whereof 1.1 million euros are for the emissions trade.